PHACDataHub/foresight/doc/milestone-1.md

 There are likely two types of news sources: accessible with or without credentials, in order words paid subscriptions or publicly freely available.
 There is another question regarding republication of full text with or without commercial value.

-*Paid subscriptions*: Dow Jones delivers daily/real-time news articles each can be a full text article, a video or an audio content, or only a link to a webpage (that would have the full content but would have certain policy related to usage) which can have text, audio, or video content.
+*Paid subscriptions* (**using part of GPHIN archive**): Dow Jones delivers daily/real-time news articles each can be a full text article, a video or an audio content, or only a link to a webpage (that would have the full content but would have certain policy related to usage) which can have text, audio, or video content.
 Note that these articles can be revised in time, updated, deleted, or new articles created in different languages.

-It is important to consider identical (by 95% of content, even in different languages, by different publishers), part of (85% of one is another, or similar (85%-95% of key paragraphs), etc.
+It is important to consider identical (by 95% of content, even in different languages, by different publishers), part of 85% of one is another, or similar (85%-95% of key paragraphs), etc.

-*Freely subscriptions*:
+*Freely subscriptions* (**not implemented now**):
 - (Video) Youtube channels
 - (Audio) Podcasts
 - (Text) RSS feeds

-*(manually collected) Freely accessible*:
+*(manually collected) Freely accessible* (**not implemented now**):
     - (Text/Video/Audio) web pages (URLs)

 *Ingestion Pipeline*: